 Astra’s Security Audit Report has the following key features:

 Astra’s security specialists perform industry-standard security testing with over 2500+ tests that follow OWASP, SANS, ISO, and CREST guidelines and compliance requirements.

 Astra’s Security Scan dashboard and pen-test report show a detailed analysis of vulnerabilities, including the impact, severity, CVSS score, affected parameters, and steps to reproduce each vulnerability with video proofs-of-concept (PoCs).

 3. Steps to Fix Vulnerabilities

 Each vulnerability has a section within the report that describes it in detail and speaks of fixing such flaws and provides an overview of each mitigation with steps to fix (with external informative resource references).

 The report can be downloaded easily from Astra’s main Pentest dashboard.
 You can either download the report in the format of PDF or Email.

 After a penetration test or a security audit, the first thing a client would ask for is the findings from the security audit report.
-This report must be comprehensive security report that should include the entire audit process, vulnerability details, testing methodologies, any other findings, and finally recommendations on how to prevent the vulnerability as well as the steps to fix.
+This report must be a comprehensive security report that should include the entire audit process, vulnerability details, testing methodologies, any other findings, and finally recommendations on how to prevent the vulnerability as well as the steps to fix it.
 Security issues can be a real pain in the neck, but Astra can help you fix your problems.

 1. How Much Does an IT Security Audit Cost?